 When is Civic Day?

-Throughout Canada, the first Monday in August is generally a holiday though it is known by different names in different areas.
+It is known by different names in different areas.

 A holiday in the middle of summer in Toronto dates back to 1869.